CICS110/CICS110.github.io/main/information/syllabus.md

 ## Collaboration Policy

 1. **Group Work Encouragement:** Students are encouraged to work in groups to facilitate learning, knowledge sharing, and skill development.
-Group work will be a regular part of the course and students are expected to actively participate in it. **Group work is allowed on all assignments in this course.**
+Group work will be a regular part of the course and students are expected to actively participate in it. **Group work is allowed on all assignments in this course.** You are allowed to submit an assignment as a group of up to 4 collaborators.
 2. **Individual Submissions:** Although group work is encouraged, each student is required to submit their own individual work based on the group collaboration.
 This is to ensure that each student is held accountable for their own learning and understanding of the course material.
 3. **Group Responsibilities:** All group members are expected to contribute equally to the group discussions and work and should be prepared to share their knowledge and skills with their peers.
 Group members should also be respectful of each other's opinions and work styles.
 4. **Conflict Resolution:** In the event of a conflict within the group, students are encouraged to communicate and resolve the issue amongst themselves.
 If the conflict cannot be resolved, the instructor will mediate.